First Mining Gold (TSE:FF) PT Raised to C$1.30 at Cormark

-First Mining Gold (TSE:FF) had its target price upped by investment analysts at Cormark from C$1.15 to C$1.30 in a research note issued to investors on Monday, Analyst Ratings Network reports.
-The firm currently has a “na” rating on the stock.
-Cormark’s target price would indicate a potential upside of 237.66% from the stock’s previous close.
+First Mining Gold (TSE:FF) had its price objective lifted by equities research analysts at Cormark from C$1.15 to C$1.30 in a report issued on Monday, Analyst Price Targets reports.
+The brokerage presently has a “na” rating on the stock.
+Cormark’s target price indicates a potential upside of 237.66% from the stock’s current price.

-Separately, HC Wainwright reduced their target price on First Mining Gold from C$1.20 to C$1.10 and set a “buy” rating for the company in a research report on Tuesday, June 8th.
+Separately, HC Wainwright lowered their price target on First Mining Gold from C$1.20 to C$1.10 and set a “buy” rating for the company in a research report on Tuesday, June 8th.

 First Mining Gold Company Profile